Get all the latest data for Malta

 How much are property prices expected to increase in Malta in 2026?

-As of early 2026, property prices in Malta are expected to increase by approximately 4% to 5% over the course of the year, representing steady but more measured growth compared to the faster appreciation of previous years.
+As of 2026, residential property prices in Malta are expected to increase by about 5% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Malta.